josephslab/josephslab.github.io/_pages/team.md

 ### Claudia Colligan (Undergrad)
 Claudia is a junior Human Biology major here at MSU she has been a part of the lab since May 2023.
 She has never broken a bone!

-### Kennedy Barnes (Undergrad)
-Kennedy is a junior Global Health & Nutrition major here at MSU she has been a part of the lab since May 2023.
-She loves to bake cinnamon rolls.

 ### Claire Henley (Undergrad)
 Claire is a senior majoring in Environmental Biology & Plant Biology here at MSU she has been a part of the lab since May  2023.
 She has caught baby alligators!